Benzoyl Peroxide Wash

 - Use on the skin only.
 Avoid getting Benzoyl Peroxide Wash in your eyes, eyelids, on the inside of your nose or mouth, on highly inflamed or damaged skin, or on your lips.
 If you get Benzoyl Peroxide Wash in your eyes, immediately wash them out with cool tap water.

 - Avoid applying Benzoyl Peroxide Wash to raw or irritated skin, including sunburns, or to open wounds.

 - Several weeks may pass before you see improvement in your acne.
 Continue to use Benzoyl Peroxide Wash for the full time recommended by your doctor.
 If your acne does not improve or if it gets worse, check with your doctor.

 - Talk with your doctor before you use any other medicines, special cleansers, aftershave, or cosmetics on your skin.

-- PREGNANCY and BREAST-FEEDING: It is not known if benzoyl peroxide wash can cause harm to the fetus.
+- PREGNANCY and BREAST-FEEDING: It is not known if Benzoyl Peroxide Wash can cause harm to the fetus.
 If you become pregnant, contact your doctor.
-You will need to discuss the benefits and risks of using benzoyl peroxide wash while you are pregnant.
-It is not known if benzoyl peroxide wash is found in breast milk.
-If you are or will be breast-feeding while you use benzoyl peroxide wash, check with your doctor.
+You will need to discuss the benefits and risks of using Benzoyl Peroxide Wash while you are pregnant.
+It is not known if this medicine is found in breast milk.
+If you are or will be breast-feeding while you use Benzoyl Peroxide Wash, check with your doctor.
 Discuss any possible risks to your baby.

 All medicines may cause side effects, but many people have no, or minor, side effects.
 Check with your doctor if any of these most COMMON side effects persist or become bothersome: